criteo/consul-templaterb/README.md

 using code and even interact with the OS (ex: get the current date, format timestamps...).

-The sort feature for instances allow you to create predictible output (i.e: meaning that the order of nodes is predictible), thus it might offer better performance since the reload of processes if happening ONLY when the files are binary different.
+The sort feature for instances allow you to create predictable output (i.e: meaning that the order of nodes is predictable), thus it might offer better performance since the reload of processes if happening ONLY when the files are binary different.
 Thus, if using consul-templaterb, you will reload less your haproxy or load-balancer than you would do with consul-template.